Tips for Team Building During Company Growth

 Keep open channels of communication available throughout your company by making sure you update everyone about any changes in policies or procedures within the company before they take effect.
 You’ll quickly build trust with your teams if they feel they are in the loop as changes come down the pipeline.

 You’ll also want to ask for input and give all departments a platform to address leadership.
 For example, if you plan to introduce an entirely new process into the organization, run it by the people on your teams first.
 You’ll get a feel for how the change might influence your teams as well as receive valuable feedback that can help you improve and refine the plan if needed.
-Actively prioritizing collaboration at your company helps reinforce the concept that amazing teams are more important than individual superstars.
+Actively prioritizing collaboration and communication at your company helps reinforce the concept that amazing teams are more important than individual superstars.

 Once you establish methods to encourage communication and collaboration among your teams, it will be much easier for you to talk about any successes or challenges your organization may be facing.
-These open and honest conversations provide the framework needed to build a culture that values continous improvement.
+These open and honest conversations provide the framework needed to build a culture that values continuous improvement.
 This is critical during a period of rapid growth as it will help you learn from your mistakes and keep everyone humble.

 While it will be important for upper management to assess the company’s progress during growth, some of the best feedback you’ll get in regard to what’s working (and what might not be) will come from the individuals on your teams.